 The Czech Republic administers a restitution program through the Czech Social Security Administration for those who participated in the resistance movement during World War II.
 Through this program Holocaust survivors are eligible to receive a lump sum payment.
 For more information, contact the Czech Social Security Administration at http://www.cssz.cz/en/contacts.

-The Commission for the Compensation of Victims of Spoliation (CIVS) located in France processes claims on all financial assets and property (frozen accounts, dormant accounts, life insurance policies, works of art, etc.) confiscated under the anti-Semetic laws introduced during the Second World War.
+France The Commission for the Compensation of Victims of Spoliation (CIVS) located in France processes claims on all financial assets and property (frozen accounts, dormant accounts, life insurance policies, works of art, etc.) confiscated under the anti-Semitic laws introduced during World War II.
 All claimants are entitled to apply to the Commission regardless of his or her current country of residence.
 For more information on French Looted Property and Assets/French Orphans visit www.civs.gouv.fr.

 Germany payments directly from the German government include: